artmenlope/artmenlope.github.io/_posts/2021-02-26-solving-the-2d-schrodinger-equation-using-the-crank-nicolson-method.md

 \end{array}
 $$

 Then, we can substitute these expressions into the Schrödinger equation.
 We might also multiply both sides of the resulting equation by $\Delta t / i$.
-Then we should have the $\psi^{n+1}_{i,j} - \psi^n_{i,j}$ terms remaining on the left side of the equation.
+Then we should have the $\psi_{i,j}^{n+1} - \psi_{i,j}^n$ terms remaining on the left side of the equation.
 For the sake of simplicity, we now define the following constants:

 $$
 r_x = -\frac{\Delta t}{2i(\Delta x)^2} \;, \quad r_y = -\frac{\Delta t}{2i(\Delta y)^2} \;.